mardukpill/dotties/README.md

 <h2 align="center">
   About
 </h2>
-Soon after starting my NixOS journey, it dawned on me that there is no standardized way of creating nix configurations, which is great for small projects, but can become a nightmare for larger ones.
-This is when I discovered Snowfall-lib.
+My dotfiles are built with Snowfall-lib.
 It provides a structured, but flexible way to create NixOS flakes that ensures my multi-system configuration stays (fairly) organized.

 <p>